New Policy Library

 h) preventing further contact with students or employees.

-5.40.
-Employees can raise a grievance about how the process in this policy has been followed, and the decisions subsequently made, under the Grievance and Dispute Settlement Procedure provided in section 1.38.2 of the Enterprise Agreement, or for Senior Managers and Executives under the dispute resolution provisions of their contract of employment.
+5.43.
+With the exception of a circumstance where there has been termination of employment on the basis of serious misconduct resulting from sexual harassment/misconduct (under clauses 1.39.4 and 1.39.9 of the Enterprise Agreement), employees can raise a grievance about how the process in this policy has been followed, and the decisions subsequently made, under the Grievance and Dispute Settlement Procedure provided in section 1.42 of the Enterprise Agreement, or for Senior Managers and Executives under the dispute resolution provisions of their contract of employment.

 Reports to the police and other external regulatory bodies

-5.42.
-The University will support individuals who have experienced sexual assault in deciding whether they want to report the incident to police or other regulatory bodies.
+5.45.
+The University will support individuals who have experienced sexual or other offences, or breaches of equal opportunity, employment, and workplace health and safety laws, in deciding whether they want to report the incident to police or other regulatory bodies.
 Guidance about reporting allegations to police can also be found on the Victoria Police website or by seeking legal advice.

-5.43.
-If an individual wishes to make a report to police, they should report to the relevant authority in the place where the incident occurred.
-Reports relating to sexual assault that occurred:
+5.46.
+If an individual wishes to make a report to police, they should report to the relevant authority in the place where the incident occurred:

-a) in Victoria should be reported to Victoria Police;
+a) in Victoria, the report should be made to Victoria Police;

-b) in an Australian state or territory outside Victoria, should be reported to the relevant State or Territory police authority;
+b) in an Australian state or territory outside Victoria, to the report should be made to the relevant State or Territory police authority;

-c) outside Australia should be reported to the relevant country’s police authority.
+c) outside Australia, the report should be made to the relevant country’s police authority.

 Bystander intervention